Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 There was a blur of motion.
 The monkey-Tom had caught his blade-hand!
 Safe now, he sat up with a mocking expression on his evil, almost reptilian face.
 His tongue lashed the air sharply. "*Bad* boy."

 The monster’s hand completely enveloped his own, knife hilt and all, and Noah noticed suddenly that the gorilla was squeezing down on it, ***hard.*** He was squeezing so incredibly hard that Noah was writhing fruitlessly in pain, and only just realized it, like how the very worst hurts sometimes took a moment to register with the brain.
 Or trying to flail, anyway.
-The monkey was so unbelievably *heavy…* But it didn’t matter, he couldn’t feel anything below his hips anymore…
+The monkey was so unbelievably *heavy...* But it didn’t matter, he couldn’t feel anything below his hips anymore...

 The huge alien twisted the blade this way and that, completely unconcerned about the hand in his grip.
 The bones in Noah’s wrist went *‘crunch!’* and he could do nothing but scream, until the alien’s foot covered his mouth and squeezed down just as hard and shattered his jaw.
 The monster looked at the knife from every angle, until Noah’s wrist was just a limp flap of flesh, and would probably never work again.